-Homepage > Journal > Quantitative Research in UX
+Homepage > Journal > Quantitative research in UX

 Journal

-Quantitative Research in UX
+Quantitative research in UX

 How you like that:

-Quantitative Research answers the questions: how much, how many, and allows you to establish in a specific and measurable manner the size, extent, scope, frequency, and intensity of a given phenomenon.
+Quantitative research answers the questions: how much, how many, and allows you to establish in a specific and measurable manner the size, extent, scope, frequency, and intensity of a given phenomenon.

-Quantitative and Qualitative Research (e.g., focus groups, expert audits, and heuristic analysis) should be a permanent element of every digital product design.
+Quantitative and qualitative research (e.g., focus groups, expert audits, and heuristic analysis) should be a permanent element of every digital product design.

 The use of the potential of both types of research allows you to learn about the needs of end users (e.g., customers in an online store) in a more profound, multidimensional, and reliable way.